Escudero not fully supportive of Adolescent Pregnancy Prevention Bill

 Under the Adolescent Pregnancy Prevention Bill, Comprehensive Sexuality Program will be “a compulsory part of education, integrated at all levels with the end goal of normalizing discussions about adolescent sexuality and reproductive health and to remove stigma at all levels.”

-The author of the measure, Senator Risa Hontiveros, said Senate Bill 1979 has no provisions about teaching or encouraging masturbation for children aged zero to four years old, and teaching "bodily pleasure" or "sexual rights" to children aging six to nine years old.
+The author of the measure, Senator Risa Hontiveros, said Senate Bill 1979 has no provisions about teaching or encouraging masturbation for children aged zero to four years old, and teaching "bodily pleasure" or "sexual rights" to children ages six to nine.

 She said the bill was referenced from the Responsible Parenthood and Reproductive Health Law as she refuted the claim that SB 1979 is unconstitutional.

-The said bill is pending on second reading in the Senate as of March 2023, while its counterpart bill in the House of Representatives was passed on the third reading in September 2023. — RSJ, GMA Integrated News
+The bill is still awaiting a second reading in the Senate, while its counterpart bill in the House of Representatives was passed on the third reading in September 2023. — with Mariel Celine Serquiña and Llanesca T. Panti/RSJ/VBL, GMA Integrated News